akanadocs/docs-test/sp/database-maintenance.md

 ##### Step 3: Merge data #####

-Due to the fact that you created a set of new tables to temporarily store live data while the partitioning was done, you need to merge the data from those tables back into the live tables so that it is not lost.
+Due to the fact that you created a set of new tables, you need to merge the data from the old tables into the new partitioned tables so that it is not lost.

 ```
 INSERT INTO MO_USAGE_NEXTHOP